 The submitted paper will be sent to two independent reviewers who will advise the Editorial Panel as to its suitability and standard.
 Authors will be informed of the Panel’s decision as soon as possible and, if considered suitable, how the paper may need to be revised or improved to a standard suitable for publication.

 Authors should prepare the final version of the paper in Word in accordance with the Detailed guidance on preparing manuscripts.
-When the final text and images are ready for submission authors should contact the Editor of Construction History.
-They will be given a link to a Dropbox folder and should upload the text and image files.
-Papers and images will not be accepted by email.
+When the final text and images are ready for submission authors should send to the Editor of Construction History.
+If the image files are too large to email, please use a file transfer application such as Wetransfer, Dropbox or similar.

 A copy-edited version of the text will be returned to the authors for confirmation / final corrections.